Haverfordwest: Health

 Withybush General Hospital is one of the main hospitals of West Wales and part of the Hywel Dda University Health Board, formerly Pembrokeshire & Derwen NHS Trust.
 The hospital has most services, but paediatric and maternity services have been moved to Glangwili General Hospital, Carmarthen.

 Transport

 Haverfordwest is served by Haverfordwest Airport.

 Haverfordwest railway station is on the West Wales Line.
-It is served by Transport for Wales services to Manchester Piccadilly and Milford Haven.
+It is served by Transport for Wales services to Manchester Piccadilly via Cardiff Central or trains run to Milford Haven.

 Haverfordwest bus station is located beside Riverside Quay Shopping Centre.
 It has six bus stops with two additional bays for coach drop off/pickup.
-It is served by Edwards Coaches, First Cymru, National Express and Richards Brothers.
+It is served by Pembrokeshire County Council, First Cymru, National Express and Richards Brothers.

 Forming one of the major "road hubs" of West Wales, the town is at the junction of the A40, A4076 and A487 roads and several rural B roads, including the B4329 running northwards to Eglwyswrw across the Preseli Mountains.
 The A40 connects Haverfordwest with Carmarthen to the east and Fishguard to the north; the A4076 connects Haverfordwest with Milford Haven and Pembroke Dock to the south; the A487 connects Haverfordwest with St Davids to the northwest.